AlexTMjugador/Rust-CUDA-quickstart/README.md

 assembly that can be translated to GPU-specific machine code by the CUDA driver at runtime.

-However, there are several pitfalls with the idea of running CUDA kernels by simply telling `rustc` to build for `nvptx64-nvidia-cuda`:
+But there are several pitfalls with the idea of running CUDA kernels by simply telling `rustc` to build for `nvptx64-nvidia-cuda`:

 - LLVM's PTX code generation [is said to be